adrirflorez-igutierrez-pguerrero/speechbrain-asr/README.md

-# ASR system with SpeechBrain
+# Building an ASR system with SpeechBrain

 An experimental pipeline designed to implement Automatic Speech Recognition (ASR) capabilities using **SpeechBrain** from scratch for our Speech Technologies course.
 This project covers data preparation, language model (LM) integration, and acoustic modeling.
 Tested using pre-trained **HuggingFace** models (`asr-crdnn-rnnlm-librispeech`) for high-accuracy local inference.